 IMMA receives core funding from the State, but donations of money, artworks or other assets are vital to continue the development of IMMA’s ambitious programmes.
-Donations are gratefully accepted through the Development Office.
-For private donations please contact email@example.com and for corporate support please contact firstname.lastname@example.org
+Donations are gratefully accepted and can be made online here or through the Development Office.
+For private donations please contact [email protected] and for corporate support please contact [email protected]

 The Irish Taxation System promotes tax-efficient donating to IMMA, and other charities and approved bodies, through specific provisions designed to facilitate assistance to the Arts.
 The attraction of these provisions is that they enable taxpayers to make tax payments or to donate works of art in a way which directly and identifiably benefits the Arts.

 The provisions form part of a wider body of tax law which is intended to foster a greater appreciation of art and to maintain and enhance the national collection.

 Income tax, capital gains tax, capital acquisitions tax and corporation tax liabilities may be mitigated or eliminated through either financial donations or by donations or loans of works of art.

 These imaginative provisions give taxpayers with an interest in art an opportunity to assist directly with the development of art in Ireland and the maintenance of Ireland’s cultural heritage.